MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_02_WorkingWithTenantProperties.md

 #### Task 3 - Finding the tenant ID

-Azure subscriptions have a trust relationship with Azure Active Directory (Azure AD).
-Azure AD is trusted to authenticate users, services, and devices for the subscription.
+Azure subscriptions have a trust relationship with Microsoft Entra ID.
+Microsoft Entra ID is trusted to authenticate users, services, and devices for the subscription.
 Each subscription has a tenant ID associated with it, and there are a few ways you can find the tenant ID for your subscription.

+1. Open the Microsoft Entra admin center [https://entra.microsoft.com](https://entra.microsoft.com)

-1. In the **Azure Active Directory** page, in the Manage section, select **Properties**.
+1. In the **Identity** menu, select **Overview**, then select **Properties**.

-2. Under **Tenant properties**, locate **Tenant ID**.
+1. Under **Tenant properties**, locate **Tenant ID**.
 This is your unique tenant identifier.

     ![Screen image displaying the Tenant properties page with the Tenant ID box highlighted](./media/portal-tenant-id.png)